 - In a large bowl, gently toss the sliced potatoes with the onion sauce.

-- Cover the dish with foil and bake for 60-70 minutes, until potatoes are fork tender.
+- Cover the dish with foil or a fitted lid and bake for 60-70 minutes, until potatoes are fork tender.

-- Uncover and bake for another 10-15 minutes until the top is golden.
+- Uncover and bake for another 10-15 minutes until the top is bubbly and golden.

 - Cool a bit and serve with a sprinkle of fresh parsley!